NCIOCPL/ebms-drupal7/migration/README.md

 cd unversioned
 rm -rf baseline
 mv exported baseline
+cd ..
+TODAY=`/bin/date +"%Y%m%d"`
+drush sql:dump | gzip > ~/ebms-$TODAY.sql.gz
 ```

+At this point the new site has been left in maintenance mode.
+When
+testing these steps on lower tiers it is generally safe to take the
+site out of maintenance mode.
+To do this using the web interface,
+perform the following steps (replacing "-stage" with "-qa" or "-dev"
+if appropriate for the current tier):

+* log onto https://ebms-stage.nci.nih.gov as `admin`
+* navigate to /admin/config/development/maintenance
+* uncheck the "Put site into maintenance mode" box
+* click the "Save configuration" button

+As an alternate method, this can be done from the command line using `drush`.

+* log onto the web server using ssh
+* `sudo` to the drupal account
+* change to the /local/drupal/ebms directory
+* run the command `drush state:set system.maintenance_mode 0`

 ## Turn Off User Access

-Everything from this point on is done at the time determined by
+Everything from this point on is done at the time agreed with the users
-consulting the users as to when it will be best to switch over to the
-new server.
+for switching over to the new production site.
+We need to block all activity
+on the old production server which might change any data.
+To do this we
+put the Drupal 7 production site into maintenance mode.
+The process for
+doing that is very similar to the instructions given above for taking a
+new Drupal 9 site *out* of maintennce mode.
 Perform the following steps:

 * log onto https://ebms.nci.nih.gov as an administrator
 * navigate to /admin/config/development/maintenance